CumulusNetworks/docs/content/cumulus-linux-511/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 - VXLAN-encapsulated RoCE traffic.
 - Layer 3 interfaces.
 - Next hop router interfaces in the default VRF.
 - The NVIDIA Spectrum-X networking platform, which accelerates AI network performance.
-For information about NVIDIA Spectrum-X, refer to {{<exlink url="https://www.nvidia.com/en-in/networking/spectrumx/" text="NVIDIA Spectum-X networking platform" >}}.
+For information about NVIDIA Spectrum-X, refer to {{<exlink url="https://www.nvidia.com/en-in/networking/spectrumx/" text="NVIDIA Spectrum-X networking platform" >}}.

 {{%notice note%}}
 - Adaptive routing does not make use of resilient hashing.